ibm-cloud-docs/containers/cs_remove.md

 # Removing clusters
 {: #remove}

-Free and standard clusters that are created with a billable account must be removed manually when they are not needed anymore so that those clusters are no longer consuming resources.
+Clusters that are created with a billable account must be removed manually when they are not needed anymore so that those clusters are no longer consuming resources.
 {:shortdesc}

 <p class="important">